 The ideas developed with biologist Jackie Chappell and presented in Chappell & Sloman(2007), spell out in a little more detail how epigenetic mechanisms and processes can be conceptualised as involving a mixture of top-down and bottom-up information flow during individual development as indicated schematically in Figure Meta.
 But there is far more work to be done, some of it sketched in the M-M project.
-I have the impression that a great deal of ongoing experimental and theoretical research in biological departments has already gone beyond the ideas presented here, but in narrowly focused contexts, e.g. particular developmental processes in particular types of organism.
+I have the impression that a great deal of ongoing experimental and theoretical research in biological departments has already gone beyond the ideas presented here, but in narrowly focused contexts, e.g. particular reproductive or developmental processes in particular types of organism.

-Individual organisms can all be thought of as decomposable into structure plus components, but work in the M-M project shows that this can be applied to many products and mechanisms of evolution, not just individual organisms.
+Individual organisms can all be thought of as decomposable into structure plus components, but work in the M-M project shows that this is also true of many of the products and mechanisms of evolution, not just individual organisms.

-Moreover, since it is a core feature of life that organisms can grow in size, change their shape in various ways, change the spatial relations of their parts, and change spatial relationships to other organisms and physical objects.
-Any deep theory about how all that is possible, must say something about the space in which such structures and processes occur.
-That is not addressed by work on foundations of mathematics that search only for notational structures and processes, usually using discrete notations.
+Moreover, since it is a core feature of life that organisms can grow in size, change their shape in various ways, change the spatial relations of their parts, and change spatial relationships to other organisms and physical objects, a deep explanatory theory about how all that is possible, must say something about the space in which such structures and processes occur.
+That is not addressed by work on foundations of mathematics that search only for notational structures and processes, usually using discrete notations as in logic and algebra.

-It may turn out that finding answers to the questions posed here will require, and may eventually provide a new kind of foundation for a major subset of mathematics, not based on logic, algebra and set theory, or restricted to use of linear discrete notations, but rather based on mechanisms for reasoning about possible and impossible structural changes in various complex entities, some discrete and others continuously variable, and the necessary consequences of those changes.
-It looks to me as if this will mark a major break with foundational work that uses only discrete formalisms and structures, even when discussing continuity.
+It may turn out that finding answers to the questions posed here will require, and may eventually provide, a new kind of foundation for a major subset of mathematics, not based on logic, algebra and set theory, or restricted to use of linear discrete notations, but rather based on mechanisms for reasoning about possible and impossible structural changes in various complex entities, some discrete and others continuously variable, and the necessary consequences of those changes, especially when they interact.